-- Barriers to accessing residential rehabilitation due to upfront financial costs, child care responsibilities and funds to cover housing costs while in rehabilitation. - Small Aboriginal and Torres Strait Islander workforce which limits the capacity of providers to work with clients who require treatment. - Cultural competency of mainstream alcohol and other drugs treatment services requires improvement to confidently, safely and effectively work with Aboriginal and Torres Strait Islander people.
+- Barriers to accessing residential rehabilitation due to upfront financial costs, childcare responsibilities and funds to cover housing costs while in rehabilitation. - Small Aboriginal and Torres Strait Islander specialist workforce which limits the capacity of providers to work with people who require treatment. - Cultural competency of mainstream alcohol and other drugs treatment services requires improvement to work safely and effectively with Aboriginal and Torres Strait Islander people.